 Muddle the blackberries in a shaker.
 Add other ingredients except soda.
 Shake with ice, strain over fresh ice in a Collins glass.
 Top with soda and garnish with blackberries.

-Personally, I think this drink is absolutely amazing with the homemade cola syrup.
+Personally, we think this drink is absolutely amazing with the homemade cola syrup.
 It’s still pretty good with regular Coke even if there is just an ounce or so, and despite what you might think, the lemon juice does its job of keeping the sugar under control.
-To my taste, the lemon brings out the flavors of the muddled blackberries and enlivens the herbal elements of the Fernet while it balances the sweetness of the cola and/or syrup.
+To our taste, the lemon brings out the flavors of the muddled blackberries and enlivens the herbal elements of the Fernet while it balances the sweetness of the cola and/or syrup.
 All of this is happening without obscuring the whiskey.
 Using a bold, flavorful spirit is a good call here, as it will stand up to the other ingredients.
 The original calls for Wild Turkey 101.
 The result is a complex and fruity drink that isn’t runaway sweet and highlights rather than hides every ingredient.

-I don’t think this has been on the menu at The Violet Hour, Bradstreet, or the Patterson House for a while now, but you might be able to request it if you want someone else to take care of the mixing and shaking.
+We don’t think this has been on the menu at The Violet Hour, Bradstreet, or the Patterson House for a while now, but you might be able to request it if you want someone else to take care of the mixing and shaking.
 Otherwise, grab some blackberries—they are always easy to find—and make yourself a couple of these for the weekend!